andrewhnberry/andrewhnberry.github.io/_posts/2020/2020-05-20-shopping-with-a-basket.markdown

 ---
 layout: "post"
-title: "Do you want cream with that coffee my friend?"
+title: "05-Do you want cream with that coffee my friend?"
 excerpt: It's common sense for us to know that cream is often served with coffee, however how would a machine know that?
 date: "2020-05-20 14:42"
 tags: